ujjwalguptaofficial/godam/README.md

 ## Mutation

 Mutation can be used to mutate(change) the state value.
-Mutation is always synchronous.
+Mutation is always synchronous and do not return any result.

 ### Create mutation